joshuayoes/concerts-near-me/README.md

 #### SPOTIFY_LOGIN

 Your Spotify account login email or username.
-Utilized by `yarn auth` script to login to your spotify account via a headless browser.
+Utilized by `yarn auth` script to login to your Spotify account via a headless browser.

 #### SPOTIFY_PASSWORD

 Your Spotify password.
-Utilized by `yarn auth` script to login to your spotify account via a headless browser.
+Utilized by `yarn auth` script to login to your Spotify account via a headless browser.

 ### `playlists.json`